arturkw/dev-notes/kafka/Exam notes.md

 - consumer is configured to `auto-commit offsets` by default
 - it is possible to manually assign specific partition `assign(Collection)`
 - it is possible to specify the position using `seek(TopicPartition, long)`
+- Produce and consume requests can only be sent to the node hosting **partition leader**.
+- In case the consumer has the wrong leader of a partition, it will issue a **metadata request**.
+- parameter `auto.offset.reset` has following parameters:
+	- **earliest:** Automatically reset the offset to the earliest offset.
+	- **latest:** Automatically reset the offset to the latest offset.
+	- **none:** Throw exception to the consumer if no previous offset is found for the consumer's group.
+	- **anything else:** Throw exception to the consumer.
+- `consumer offset` is stored in topic **__consumer_offsers**

 ## Producers
 - `acks`